FGMEMBERS/B-1B/readme-bone.txt

 - Select emergency airport
 - Engine/APU is damaged and should not be restarted

+Afterburner:

+Automatically engaged at full throttle, but with the switches directly behind the throttle levers (ALTER THROT) the afterburners for each engine can be deactivated (DECR) or activated (INCR).
+Important when using the autopilot: Switch the afterburners for eng 1 and 4 off, depending on flight also for eng 3 or/and eng 4.
+This prevents oscillations of the throttle levers.

 XXXX TERRAIN AVOIDANCE / FOLLOWING SYSTEMS XXXX